 In case you did not know, WordPress is built with PHP, an open source programming language.
-When there are upgrades available for PHP, it is recommended and expected to upgrade to the latest PHP version.
+When there are upgrades available for PHP, it is always recommended and expected to upgrade to the latest PHP version.

 As an active programming language, PHP gets updated regularly for performance and security.